 Shrimp and bay scallops can be seasoned by tossing in a little fine sea salt and freshly ground black pepper before searing them.
 Avoid iodized salt.

 Sea scallops (the big guys) are a little different.
 Place the seasonings on the tops and bottoms only.
 And by the way, you can be a bit more generous; they’re bigger.
-Another benefit of a bit more salt is that it will actually help to crust the surface better (like the pictures you see).
+Another benefit of a bit more salt is that it will actually help to crust the surface better.

 Cooking Tip # 2 Feel the Heat